serhii-bohdan/school-app/README.md

    ```
    >docker compose run -it app
    ```

-   After running this command you should see something like this (yours will be slightly different since this is the first time you're running this container):
-   (image)<br>
    >**Note:** Do not try to start the container with the application with the command:
    ```
    >docker compose up